 Belfast City FAQs

-Before we jump into our list of what to do in Belfast, we want to answer a few of the most frequently asked questions.
+Before we jump into our 3 Days in Belfast Itinerary, we want to answer a few frequently asked questions.
 These are the basic things to know about Belfast before you set off on your trip.

 Is it Belfast, Ireland or Belfast, Northern Ireland?